Does your diet need a spring clean?

 “One of my favourite breakfast options is eggs on wholegrain toast with some avocado,” she says.
 “Or if you’re after something a little lighter, try some protein oats.”

-Make some oats with the milk of your choice and top them with protein-rich hemp, chia or flaxseeds.
+Make some oats with the milk of your choice.
+Top them with protein-rich hemp, chia or flaxseeds.
 You can even try mixing in some protein powder for added protein power

 Eat in season and in colour

 Avocados, bananas, citrus fruits, grapes and berries are all coming into season.
-Eating in season is a smart health hack because seasonal produce is higher in vitamins and minerals as it’s been allowed to follow its natural growing and ripening cycle.
+Eating in season is a pretty smart diet hack.
+Seasonal produce is higher in vitamins and minerals as it’s been allowed to follow its natural growing and ripening cycle.